How long does it take you to write marketing emails?

 Your content needs to be highly relevant.

 If your company isn’t in the news reporting or media industries, you’ll have to get creative here.
-Here’s what I mean.
+Here’s what we mean.

 You don’t need to send emails reporting a local robbery or car accident.
 But you can link recent news to your business.

 For example, let’s say you have an ecommerce company that sells clothing.
-You’ve got your email subscribers segmented by location based on their zip codes.
+Your email subscribers are segmented by location based on their zip codes.

 It’s February, and a winter snowstorm is approaching the states in New England.

-You could send an email with a breaking news subject line about the storm and say that you’re selling winter coats, hats, and gloves at a discounted rate.
+You could email a breaking news subject line about the storm and say that you’re selling winter coats, hats, and gloves at a discounted rate.

 MailChimp conducted a study in which they analyzed 24 billion emails.
 These subject lines had roughly 22,000 unique words.